Oscar James

 Oscar James (born 25 July 1942) is a Trinidadian actor who is based in the United Kingdom.
 He has had a long and varied career, but is best known for appearing on British television, in particular the BBC soap opera EastEnders, in which he was one of the original 23 cast members as Tony Carpenter, a role he played for over two years.
 He also made an appearance in the 2005 film Charlie and the Chocolate Factory as the shopkeeper.

 Early life

-James was born in Trinidad, and had a poor upbringing.
+Oscar James was born on 25 July 1942 in Trinidad, and had a poor upbringing.
 He came to the United Kingdom in the 1950s.
 He initially worked as a taxi driver, a dish-washer and also a gymnast, but he always had aspirations to be an entertainer and followed his dream by becoming an actor.

 Career

 Roles for black actors were sparse during James' early career, but he persevered to become the fourth black actor to join the Royal Shakespeare Company and the first black actor to play Macbeth.

 In 1972, he co-founded with fellow actor Alton Kumalo the first black British theatre company, Temba (the name derived from the Zulu word for "hope"), initially to produce new black writing from Britain and South Africa.
 Temba staged the first British production of Athol Fugard's play Sizwe Bansi is Dead.